-Owners or operators of places of business that are involved in the production and distribution of medical devices intended for use in the United States are required to register with the U.S. FDA annually.
+Owners or operators of places of business that are involved in the production and distribution of medical devices intended for use in the United States are required to register with FDA annually.
 Firms involved in manufacturing, packaging, labeling or reprocessing of devices must pay an annual fee.
-Many establishments that are required to register with the U.S. FDA also are required to list their devices.
-For assistance with U.S. FDA medical device registration and listing regulations, simply click the Medical Device Certificate of Registration shown on the left.
+Many establishments that are required to register with FDA also are required to list their devices.

 FDA now requires medical device manufacturers and importers to submit adverse event reports in electronic format.
 Device manufacturers and importers are required to submit adverse event reports to FDA when evidence suggests a device may have contributed to a patient death or serious injury, or when a device malfunctions and reoccurrence of the malfunction would likely contribute to death or serious injury.

 A Medical Device Master File is a submission to FDA that may be used in support of premarket submissions to provide confidential detailed information about establishments, processes, or articles used in the manufacturing, processing, packaging, and storing of one or more medical devices.
 Registrar Corp’s team of medical device regulatory experts provides guidance as to required elements, formats, and particularities of Medical Device Master File submissions.